sehi-inc/.github/profile/README.md

 - System: Design and management of software systems.
 - Evaluation: Analysis of requirements and functional specifications.
-- Hosting: Deployment and management of infrastructure (cloud or on-premise).
+- Hosting: Deployment and management of infrastructure.
 - Implementation: Development and execution of technical solutions.

 ### Startup and IT learning center.